grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (Cassandra is probably vaguely Catholic.)

-"How bad does that storm sound Hemi?"
+"How bad does that storm sound, Hemi?"
 Percy asked.

 "Significant, I would say.
 There could be ten meter waves up there."